Build a Retrieval Augmented Generation (RAG) App: Part 1

 from langchain_text_splitters import RecursiveCharacterTextSplitter

-# Load, chunk and index the contents of the blog.
+# Load and chunk contents of the blog

 loader = WebBaseLoader(